 Governors provided strong and challenging leadership, with a relentless focus on continuous improvement.
-The College achieved a steady rise in the overall student success rate, improved the quality of teaching, learning and assessment and continued to invest to significantly enhance the learning environment.
+The College maintained a high overall student achievement rate, improved the quality of teaching, learning and assessment and continued to invest to significantly enhance the learning environment.
 The College achieved the financial health category of "Good".